Buying Prints, Books and Gift Vouchers FAQs

 - Then I decide if it needs foreground interest or not.

-- If it does need foreground interest I look around for rocks, plants, lead-ins from the lower part of the shot to the main area
+- If it does need foreground interest I look around for rocks, plants, lead-ins from the edges of the shot to the main area

 - Decide on camera height and lens.